Rhode Island LGBTQ+ Community Archive

 - Joe Pari, Co-founder & Executive Director of TEN31 Productions

 We are actively collecting materials to document LGBTQ+ people in Rhode Island.
-Some of the materials that may be of interest to researchers include:

 - AIDS Project Rhode Island Archives